Legal Resources

 The main human rights NGOs of Catalonia criticised the contract, arguing that implementing criminal profiling technology in prisons will seriously infringe on the fundamental rights and already limited privacy and intimacy of prisoners.

-UNITED KINGDOM ■ In April 2023, amendments to the rules governing discipline in prisons and young offender institutions entered into force in the United Kingdom.
+UNITED KINGDOM In April 2023amendments to the rules governing discipline in prisons and young offender institutions entered into force in the United Kingdom.
 The expressed intention of these amendments is to give power to Independent Adjudicators (district judges competent in the matter), so that if they consider that a disciplinary charge has been inappropriately referred to them they can refer the matter back to the governor of the prison to be dealt with there.

 The amendments also explicitly provide that Adjudicators must themselves consider whether the test for referral (whether the charge is so serious that additional days could be awarded for the offence if the prisoner is found guilty, or whether referral is otherwise “necessary or expedient”) is appropriate.